yeraydiazdiaz/yeraydiazdiaz.github.io/_posts/2021-05-21-setting-up-sublime-text-4-for-python.md

 I would like to thank the Spyder IDE team for taking the time to fork and maintain [Python LSP Server](https://github.com/python-lsp/python-lsp-server/) as well as to all the maintainers of the different plugins for PyLSP for adapting to the fork and releasing new versions promptly.

 And, of course, the Sublime HQ team for making an awesome text editor.

+## Updates

+**2021-05-31**

+- Added `LSP-pylsp` as main method of setup.
+- Amend incorrect statement that LSP is officially supported by Sublime Text when it's a community project.
+- Remove troubleshooting "index out of range" section which was [fixed recently in LSP](https://github.com/sublimelsp/LSP/commit/12a2066789f82b312587dad61f6d807538aac00c).

+Thanks to LSP maintainer [Rafał Chłodnicki](https://twitter.com/rchl2k).

 </div>